 E. OCOK may consider enrolling Providers who have not formerly provided services in the identified specific catchment area.
 New Providers to Region 3b may contact OCOK at any time to inquire about enrollment opportunities and/or the enrollment process.
-Inquiries can be emailed to qualityandcontracts@oc-ok.org or by calling 817-886-7181.
+Inquiries can be emailed to qualityandcontracts@oc-ok.org.